Higher Love

-"Higher Love" is a 1986 song by English singer Steve Winwood.
-It was the first single released from his fourth solo LP, Back in the High Life (1986).
+"Higher Love" is a 1986 song by the English singer Steve Winwood.
+It was the first single released from his fourth solo studio album, Back in the High Life (1986).
 It was written by Winwood and Will Jennings and produced by Russ Titelman and Winwood.
-The background vocals were performed by Chaka Khan, who also appeared in the music video.
+The backing vocals were performed by Chaka Khan, who also appeared in its music video.

 "Higher Love" was Winwood's first Billboard Hot 100 number-one song, topping the chart for one week beginning 30 August 1986.
 "Higher Love" also spent four weeks atop the US Billboard Album Rock Tracks chart and earned two Grammy Awards, for Record of the Year and Best Male Pop Vocal Performance.
 It also peaked at number 13 in the United Kingdom, Winwood's highest charting solo entry there, and reached number one in Canada for a week.

-Whitney Houston covered the song in 1990 and it was included as a bonus track on the Japanese edition of her third album I'm Your Baby Tonight.
+Whitney Houston covered the song in 1990 and it was included as a bonus track on the Japanese edition of her third studio album I'm Your Baby Tonight.
 In 2016, Winwood made a version with his daughter Lilly Winwood, performing a duet for a Hershey commercial.
 Norwegian DJ Kygo reworked Houston's cover into a tropical house track in 2019, which was released as a single worldwide and hit number one on Billboard magazine's Dance Club Songs chart, making it Houston's highest-charting posthumous release to date.